KDE/kgeotag/README.md

 # KGeoTag

-**Warning**: This is alpha, pre-0.1 code.
-Until version 0.1 is tagged, this code won't be functional.
-Don't use this yet, it most probably will raid your fridge and steal your girlfriend ;-)
+**Warning**: This is pre-0.1 beta code.
+It works ("on my machine" ;-), but until version 0.1 is tagged, use carefully.
+Have backups.

-KGeoTag is intended to be a minimalistic, yet functional and convenient standalone photo geotagging program for the [KDE](https://kde.org/) ecosystem, with the Unix philosophy in mind ("do one thing and do it well").
+KGeoTag is a standalone photo geotagging program for the [KDE](https://kde.org/) ecosystem, with the Unix philosophy in mind ("do one thing and do it well").

+It shows a map on which geodata stored in [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files can be displayed.
+Using this data, images can be matched with geographic coordinates automatically, either by finding (more or less) exact chronological matches or by interpolating a possible position if no exact match can be found.
+Additionally, coordinates can be set or corrected manually by dragging and dropping images on the map directly.
+This also can be done without additional geodata.

 It uses the [Qt framework](https://www.qt.io/), [Marble](https://marble.kde.org/) for the map view and [libkexiv2](https://invent.kde.org/graphics/libkexiv2) for image metadata reading and writing.